AndrejPatak/BirdieBattle/README.md

 # Supperted OS's:
 --------------
--GNU/LINUX
+- GNU/LINUX
--WINDOWS
+- WINDOWS
--ANDROID (coming soon!)
+- ANDROID (coming soon!)

 --------------
 This game is a small passion project and is by no means perfect.
 Everything here was made solo and by an inexperienced dev (me!)